 In California officials have postponed, for the second time in less than 24 hours, the execution of convicted killer Michael Morales.
 Prison authorities called off the execution after failing to find a medical professional willing to administer the fatal drug dose.
 Morales was sentenced to death for the rape and murder of a seventeen year old girl in 1983.

-To have committed the crimes these people committed:
+.
+To have committed the crimes upon which these people were convicted?: